-WordPress makes it easy to upload and place images into your website, but there are some common issues and simple guidelines that will help keep your images looking great, and your WordPress website running well.
+WordPress makes it easy to upload and place images into your website, but there are some simple guidelines that will help keep your images looking great, and your WordPress website running well.
+Read below for a quick rundown of our recommendations, as well as some explanations for common issues.

 WordPress websites will only generate alternate images that are smaller than your original upload.
-In order for all image crops to be generated, the uploaded original image needs to be at least as wide and tall as the crop dimensions.
-So if you upload a 75 x 75 pixel image, no alternate sizes will be generated because the original is smaller than all of the crop sizes.
-A 1024×1024 image will be cropped into all the image sizes specified above except the “hero” sized image.
+In order for all image sizes to be generated, the uploaded original image needs to be at least as wide and tall as 1024x1024px.
+So if you upload a 75×75 pixel image, no alternate sizes will be generated, because that original is smaller than all of the standard sizes noted above.

-If you upload a small image into a location on your site that calls for a larger crop – for example, a featured “hero” image – the image will either not appear, or it will appear blurry and pixelated.
+If you upload a small image into a location on your site that calls for a larger version—for example, a featured “hero” image—the image will either not appear, or it will appear blurry and pixelated.
 For this reason, we recommend uploading images that are as large as possible, but not more than 2560 pixels wide or tall.
 WordPress websites will not generate additional sizes for images that are larger than 2560px wide or tall.

 Not only do the dimensions of your image matter, but so does the size.
-Large images may look nice on your website once they load, but they can slow down your page load times dramatically, especially for people with slower connection speeds.
-We strongly suggest first optimizing your images using photo editing software like Adobe Photoshop, Lightroom, GIMP, or a similar online optimization tool.
-We recommend keeping your images under 300-400k for large images and considerably smaller for simpler images, logos, and illustrations.
-Make them as small as you can without noticing substantial image quality degradation.
+Large images may look nice on your website once they load, but they can slow down your page load times dramatically.
+We strongly suggest optimizing your images using photo editing software like Adobe Photoshop, Squoosh, or a similar online optimization tool.
+Keep your images under 300-400k for large images, and considerably smaller for simpler images, logos, and illustrations.
+Make the file sizes as small as you can without noticing substantial image quality degradation.

 What file types does WordPress support?